jacobalberty/unifi-docker/README.md

 ## Current Information

-The current version is Unifi Controller 7.1.66.
+The current "latest" version is Unifi Controller 7.1.66.
 There are currently no hot-fix or CVE warnings affecting Unifi Controller.

-## Setting up, Running, Stopping, Upgrading Unifi-in-Docker
+## Setting up, Running, Stopping, Upgrading

-First, install Docker on the machine that will run the Docker and Unifi Controller software (the "Docker host") using any of the guides on the internet.
+First, install Docker on the the "Docker host" - the machine that will run the Docker and Unifi Controller software.
+Use any of the guides on the internet to install on your Docker host.
 Then use the following steps to set up the directories and start the Docker container running.